More dates

 Event description

-Join us for our second event and interactive workshop to develop a toolkit for understanding invisible illnesses including a special videocast with Professor Arthur Frank, University of Calgary and discussant Elizabeth Haris, UNSW.
+Join us for our second event and interactive workshop to develop a toolkit for understanding invisible illnesses including a special videocast with Professor Arthur Frank (University of Calgary) and Danielle Spencer (Columbia University) with Elizabeth Haris (UNSW).

 Many individuals struggle with chronic health conditions, illness and pain that are often misunderstood or overlooked.
 What are the implications of this non-recognition of these lived conditions, and how to does impact on about professional relationships, workplace organisation and personal experience.